lata-11/GHCI_HACKATHON/README.md

 ## 🌿 Campaign Poster Generator

-This project is a submission for the **GHCI 2024 Hackathon**, which aims to create solutions integrated with generative AI for environmental sustainability and creative innovations.
-The Campaign Poster Generator is an AI-powered tool designed to create impactful campaign posters that raise awareness for environmental issues.
+This notebook is a submission for the GHCI 2024 hackathon, which aims to create a solution that can be integrated with generative AI for environmental sustainability and creative AI innovations.
+It showcases an AI-powered tool for generating environmental campaign posters using Gradio.
+The tool leverages the Stable Diffusion model to create images based on user-defined parameters, such as region, language, and specific environmental issues.
+Users can add custom slogans with color-coded text based on keywords.
+The interface simplifies the process of creating visually impactful posters, promoting awareness for sustainability initiatives.

 ## Features